Jean-Regis-M/Jean-Regis-M/README.md

 ## 🧠 About Me

 🌟 Passionate about **Digital Forensics** and **Cybersecurity**, exploring vulnerabilities and securing systems wisely.
-🚀 Earned a couple of **certificates from online cybersecurity courses** and constantly practicing CTFs in my free time.
+🚀 Earned a couple of **certificates from online cybersecurity courses** and constantly practicing CTFs.
 💡 Interested in **writing research papers** and working on **projects** to expand knowledge in digital forensics and security.
 🔍 I enjoy blending analytical thinking, technical skills, and creativity to solve complex cybersecurity challenges.